illmalicsi/SAD-Final/README.md

-# To git push in condespacee, do the following:
+# To git push in codespace, do the following:

 1. git status
 2. git add .